kyma-project/busola/docs/extensibility/display-section.md

 #### Widget-specific parameters

 - **collapsible** - an optional array of extra widgets to display as an extra collapsible section.
 Uses the same format as the **children** parameter.
+- **disablePadding** - an optional boolean which disables the padding inside the panel body.
+- **showHeader** - an optional boolean which disables displaying head row.
+- **showSearchField** - an optional boolean which disables displaying search input.
 - **sort** - optional sort option.
 If set to `true`, it allows you to sort using this value.
 Defaults to false.
 It can also be set to an object with the following properties:
   - **default** - optional flag.
 If set to `true`, the list view is sorted by this value by default.
   - **compareFunction** - optional [JSONata](https://docs.jsonata.org/overview.html) compare function.
 It is required to use `$first` and `$second` variables when comparing two values.
 There is a special custom function [compareStrings](jsonata.md#comparestringsfirst-second) used to compare two strings, for example, `$compareStrings($first, $second)`